Nikolai-E/DialogDrive/README.md

 ## Privacy & Data

 All data (prompts, bookmarks, settings, usage counts) is stored locally using browser extension storage.
+Content scripts do not access site `localStorage` and never inject unsafe HTML.
 No external servers or analytics are contacted.
 See `PRIVACY_POLICY.md` for details.

 ## Permissions Justification